iij/mruby-digest/README.md

 ## License

-Copyright (c) 2012 Internet Initiative Japan Inc.
+Copyright (c) 2012-2015 Internet Initiative Japan Inc., Kazuho Oku
-Copyright (c) 2015 Kazuho Oku

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),